nytes75/CREWS-PNG/README.md

 ## Climate Context
 **A summary of the relevant climate drivers affecting PNG over the coming months**

 * ACCESS-S outlook for next 3 months, January to March, forecasts a likely above average rainfall for the country.
-For next fortnight a likely averge to above average rainfall outlook for East Sepik, Maus and New Ireland, however for most parts of the country below average rainfall is expected.
+For next fortnight a likely averge to above average rainfall outlook for East Sepik, Manus and New Ireland, however for most parts of the country below average rainfall is expected.
-* El Niño is in progress.Climate models forecasts further warming of the central to eastern Pacific sea surface temperatures is possible.
-This El Nino is likely to continue into at least April 2024.
+* El Niño currently in place.
+This El Nino is likely to continue into at least March 2024.
 * A positive Indian Ocean Dipole (IOD) continues.
-A positive IOD typically can suppress rainfall over much of southern and south-eastern parts of PNG.
+Models indicate this positive IOD to end likely in January.
 * El Niño and its concurrence with the positive IOD can have an "amplifying effect" over the country.
 Their combined drying effects on PNG are typically stronger and more widespread, potentially leading to reduced rainfall.
 While there is still some potential in their combined drying effects, their effects are not physically visible at this time.
-* A moderately strong Madden–Julian Oscillation (MJO) is passing over the country with most of its impact further up north.
-Around half of the international climate models indicate that the MJO will progress eastwards across the western Pacific later next week.
+* A moderately strong Madden–Julian Oscillation (MJO) is passing over the region.
+Around half of the international climate models indicate that the MJO will progress eastwards across the western Pacific this week.
 MJO over the country is often associated with above average cloudiness and rainfall.
 ***
 ![footer](assets/img/footer.png)